Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 Best times to exercise:

-- Before bed to improve sleep (but not too close to bedtime)
+- Before bed to improve sleep quality (but finish at least 1 hour before sleep)

-- Increased swelling or stiffness lasting more than 2 hours after exercise
+- Pain or stiffness lasting more than 2 hours after your session

-- Difficulty doing activities you could do before
+- Difficulty with daily activities you could do before

 How Exercise Fits with Other Treatments